 There are a few reasons why your heating equipment could be emitting cold air.
 It might sound trivial, but the thermostat is the first thing you want to check out.
 It’s the starting place for any furnace technician, also.
 Confirm the system is set to “auto” and not “on.”
 If the thermostat is set to “on,” your heating system will blow continuously, even when it isn’t heating the air being released, thus blasting cold air.
-Flipping it to “auto” will make sure the heating equipment only blows when it’s really heating the air.
+Flipping it to “auto” will ensure the heating equipment only blows when it’s really heating the air.

-If your heating system is exhibiting any of these warning signs, call Service Experts Heating & Air Conditioning at 289-273-2229 or schedule an appointment online and we’ll send a technician to diagnose your malfunction and get your home warm and comfortable again in no time.
+If your heating system is exhibiting any of these warning signs, call Service Experts Heating & Air Conditioning at 289-273-2229 or schedule an appointment online and we’ll send a technician to investigate your malfunction and get your home warm and comfortable again in no time.